Does My Auto Insurance Cover Car Sharing?

 If you don't use your car much, car sharing could be a way to earn some extra cash.
 With this type of arrangement, you allow people to rent your vehicle for a specified time and fee.

 Peer-to-peer car sharing is run by third-party companies that connect car owners with prospective renters.
-The companies perform background checks to ensure that both parties have clean records and auto insurance in place, and that the rental car is in good condition.
+The companies perform background checks to ensure both parties have clean records and auto insurance and that the rental car is in good condition.

 Car sharing is different than ridesharing, where you hire a driver to take you from one place to another.